DataDome/bash-methods/README.md

 - `SCRIPT_PARAMS_USAGE`: The corresponding usage

 You can also use the script `terraform/get-script-parameters.sh`, it does the same but you have to have a `STEP` variable in your list and he will clean all script logs from stdout if the step you want to do is an `output`.
-This permit to parse the output of terraform in scripts without all the script logs poluate stdout
+It permits to parse the output of Terraform in scripts without all the script logs poluate stdout.

 * Requirements